Amsterdam has a wealth of diverse museums. In this article we list the top 15 museums in Amsterdam by visitor numbers.

 Let’s also have a look at some other attractions in Amsterdam which receive sufficient visitor numbers that would have made the listing.

 The A’DAM Toren Lookout, the highest panoramic public viewpoint in Amsterdam on the north bank of the IJ had 791,000 visitors in 2019.
-This puts it on a par with 5th placed NEMO.
+This puts it well ahead of 4th placed Stedelijk.